 \section{\partir{}:Core}

-\partir:Core introduces just two operations on top of the legal operations in StableHLO: (1) a \coreloop op that expresses pure (parallel) loops performing tiling or reductions, and (2) a \coreslice op that extracts a tensor slice based on a \coreloop index.
-We will directly present these constructs and their semantics as part of describing the \partir:Core compiler {\em actions}.
+\partir:Core introduces two operations on top of StableHLO: 1) a \coreloop op that expresses pure (parallel) loops performing tiling or reductions, and 2) a \coreslice op that extracts a tensor slice based on a \coreloop index.
+We will present these constructs and their semantics as part of describing the \partir:Core compiler {\em actions}.